Frequently Asked Questions

 How is my family’s personal information handled?

-Privacy of personal information is of the utmost importance at Crossroads Children’s Centre.
+Privacy of personal information is of the utmost importance at Crossroads Children’s Mental Health Centre.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the services we provide.
 We comply with all privacy legislation (PHIPA).
 This means that you guide us in how and when we disclose information.
 All exceptions to this will be explained to you in detail before services are offered.

 What if my child or family is already involved with another service provider?